-If you read my New Year’s Resolutions post or are following me on twitter (@thepaleomom) or facebook (The Paleo Mom), you know that I made some tough resolutions this year.
+If you read my New Year’s Resolutions post or are following me on Twitter or Facebook, you know that I made some tough resolutions this year.
 Because of ongoing issues with a form of psoriasis (called lichen planus), I am following the paleo auto-immunity protocol.
 This means that on top of the normal paleo food choices, I am also giving up all of the gray area foods.
-No caffeine, no eggs, no nightshades, no nuts, no seeds, no alcohol, and also low carb.
+No caffeine, no eggs, no nightshades, no nuts/seeds, no alcohol, and also low carb.
 It’s been tough, but I am doing it.
 The adjustment period seemed really long: over two weeks of cravings, low energy, and for some inexplicable reason, worse sleep and some digestive issues.
 I think that the changes to my diet messed with my cortisol (which probably wasn’t the greatest to begin with).
 Now, almost three weeks in, I am finally feeling more energetic and sleeping better and mostly not thinking about that 85% chocolate in my cupboard (mostly).
 And, I am finally seeing some improvement in the lichen planus lesions (these take a long time to heal even with steroids, which I am not using).
 So, my dedication to seeing this through is renewed.
 I figure I’ll need to keep this up for at least another month, probably two, before I can play with adding anything back in.
 For those of you considering removing one or more gray area food from your diet, I wanted to share some of my experiences.

 Giving Up Coffee (and all Caffeine): The reason for doing this is to try and regulate cortisol.
 This was by far the worst part of giving up all of the gray area foods.
 I love love love coffee AND I love love love black tea.
 Comfort in a cup.
 One of the ways I unwind during the day.
 But I was worried that as long as my cortisol was wonky, my digestive system wouldn’t be truly healthy and I would continue to deal with inflammation and auto-immune issues.
 After the first 4-5 days of feeling exhausted and dragging myself around the whole day, I started to feel much better.
 But even after going through the withdrawal and finding energy without caffeine, I miss the flavor of those drinks.
 If I only get to add one thing back in, I hope it’s caffeine (even if the dose is kept low).